scc-uconn/scc/Readme.md

 Statistics Department's Beowulf compute cluster.
 The cluster is maintained by the Physics Department at UConn.

+Purchase of the cluster and related software was partially supported by NSF Scientific Computing Research Environments for the Mathematical Sciences (SCREMS) Program grant 0723557 to M.H.
+Chen, Z. Chi (PI),
+D. Dey and O. Harel.

 ## Links

 * [Basic cluster load summary](http://gryphn.phys.uconn.edu/cgi-bin/uconn_stat.cgi)